 This depends on individual wrist anatomy and range of motion.
 Good way to analyze ulnar/radial is to see how much the wrist hinge changes from address to top.
 This allows to compare player’s who have different wrists and different address value.

 Usually players have around 20-30 degree change from address to top.
 For players with a lot of wrist hinge it can even be 40-50 degree change from address to top.
-Usually more radial deviation is coupled with more extension.
+Usually more radial deviation is coupled with more extension of the lead wrist.

 At impact wrist ulnar deviation is usually close to its address value.

-HackMotion sensor contains gyroscope which measures rotation of the lead wrist in global coordinate system.
-In contrast, local coordinate system measures wrist to elbow relationship.
+HackMotion sensor contains gyroscope which measures rotation of the lead wrist in global coordinate system (local coordinate system would measure only wrist to elbow relationship – pronation/supination).

-This rotation metric can also be called “absolute rotation” as opposed to “relative rotation” of the wrist.
-So a body turn which rotates the wrist away from the address position will also influence the rotation and get measured.
+This rotation metric can also be called “global rotation” as opposed to “relative rotation” of the wrist.
+Since body rotation also rotates the wrist it will also be measured as part of this “global rotation”.

-Est. P6 to Imp. – Amount of Rotation from P6 position to Impact P7
+Est. P6 to Imp. – Amount of Rotation from P6 to P7

-Imp. to Est. P8 – Amount of Rotation from P7 Impact to P8 position
+Imp. to Est. P8 – Amount of Rotation from P7 to P8

 position P6 – Club shaft is parallel to ground BEFORE impact